8 steps to perform an effective Net Promoter Score analysis

 You can segment customer responses more effectively when you collect this data.
 It will also help improve the way you sell to a specific group.
 It helps you to figure out what works and what doesn’t for a certain demographic.

-When you integrate your survey software with a CRM, you can collect data easily on all the demographics you track.
+When you integrate your survey tool with a CRM, you can collect data easily on all the demographics you track.
 But if you want to promote the survey as being anonymous, you need to use another approach.

 Think about the three most important ways you want to segment the data.
 Add the questions to your survey.
 These questions should be at the end of the survey or on a second page.
 This prevents survey respondents from being influenced by the questions before they answer the NPS.